zhaotianxiang/box-office-analysis/README.md

 # MovieBoxOfficeAnalysisGit
-This ia a project for BoxOffice analysis
+This is a project for BoxOffice analysis